steqeq/0000/docs/rocm.md

 A client solution built on powerful high-end AMD GPUs provides a local, private and often cost-effective workflow to develop ROCm and train ML (PyTorch) for the users who previously relied solely on cloud-based solutions.

 For information about how to install ROCm on AMD desktop GPUs based on the RDNA™ 3 architecture, see {doc}`Use ROCm on Radeon GPUs<radeon:index>`.
-For more information about supported AMD Radeon™ desktop GPUs, see {doc}`Radeon Compatibility Matrices <radeon:compatibility>`.
+For more information about supported AMD Radeon™ desktop GPUs, see {doc}`Radeon Compatibility Matrices <radeon:docs/compatibility>`.

 ## ROCm on Windows